Ace-Krypton/Krypton-V2/README.txt

 This project was developed for the Computer Security course at my academic degree.
 Basically, it will encrypt your files in background using XTEA, an encryption algorithm, using RSA-4096 to secure the exchange with the server, optionally using the Tor SOCKS5 Proxy.
-The project will be composed by three parts, the server, the malware and the unlocker.
+The project will be composed by three parts: the server, the malware and the unlocker.

 The server will store the victim's identification key along with the encryption key used by the malware.
 The malware will encrypt with a RSA-4096 (RSA-OAEP-4096 + SHA256) public key any payload before send then to the server.